Menu

 Year 1

-(Animals including humans and Seasonal change)
+(Animals including Humans and Seasonal change)

 The children will learn:

-- Which parts of the body are associated with each sense.
+- Which parts of the body are associated with each sense?

-- Which months are in each of the four seasons of the year.
+- Which months are in each of the four seasons of the year?

 Year 2

-(Animals including humans)
+(Animals including Humans)

 The children will learn:

-- How animals and humans change as they get older.
+- How do animals and humans change as they get older?

-- Why exercise is important.
+- Why is exercise important for us?

 Homework